-Some of these might be more trivial, for example a gym membership or Netflix account, but what would happen if you missed a car payment?
+Some of these might be more trivial, for example a gym membership or Netflix account, but what would happen if you missed a utility bill?
 Are you in the middle of any building work?
 Paying childcare fees or getting a credit card under control?

 Without the usual workplace rules and boundaries, it’s important to work out how to go freelance and stick to a productive routine in the process.

 For some people freedom is great, especially if you’re a good self-motivator.
 But for many, complete flexibility can take a while to get used to.